World of A Song of Ice and Fire: The Eyrie

 Based on the German castle of Neuschwanstein, the Eyrie is the seat of House Arryn.
 It is situated on the Giant's Lance and reachable only by a narrow mule trail, guarded by the Gates of the Moon and three small castles, titled Stone, Snow, and Sky.
 Travelers must enter the Gates of the Moon and its upper bailey before reaching the narrow path up the mountain.
 The steps up the Giant's Lance starts directly behind the Gates of the Moon.
 The Eyrie clings to the mountain and is six hundred feet above Sky.
 The last part of the climb to the Eyrie is something of a cross between a chimney and a stone ladder, which leads to the Eyrie's cellar entrance.
-Due to the Mountains of the Moon's harsh winters, travel to and from the Eyrie is possible through the mountains only in summer.

 The Eyrie is the smallest of the great castles in the story, consisting of seven slim towers bunched tightly together.
 It has no stables, kennels, or smithies, but the towers can house 500 men, and the granary can sustain a small household for a year or more.
 The Eyrie does not keep livestock on hand; all dairy produce, meats, fruits, vegetables, etc., must be brought from the Vale below.
 Its cellars hold six great winches with long iron chains to draw supplies and occasionally guests from below.
 Oxen are used to raise and lower them.
 Winter snows can make supplying the fortress impossible.
 The Eyrie's dungeons, known as "sky cells", are left open to the sky on one side and have sloping floors that put prisoners in danger of slipping or rolling off the edge.
 Executions in the Eyrie are carried out via the Moon Door, which opens from the high hall onto a 600-foot drop.